14mthalvorson/etf-screener/README.md

 vrtx	Vertex Pharmaceuticals Incorporated	Stock	33.44%	7.73	14.45	88.10%	47.15%	-0.10%	0.46%
 ```

-- Example 2: You can also compare stocks and ETFs at the same time.
+### Example 3: You can compare multiple stocks and multiple ETFs at the same time.

 Input:
 ```